satyajit0104/Phishing-with-spoofed-mail-id/README.md

 Case1: Sending mail from mail server of a well-known mail service provider like Gmail, Yahoo, Proton mail etc.

-Case2: Sending mail from a valid mail id of another organization
+Case2: Sending mail from a valid mail id of another organization or from any leased domain

 **2. Mail from a Spoofed mail id (with spoofed domain name)**